almibe/influx/README.md

 `=>` calls `addLink` method in Xodus api

+`_` means this property or link has been set when used in a find `username: _` `spouse -> _`

+`to` is used to search for a range `age: 5 to 50`

+`startsWith` is used to search for a string that starts with a value `username: startsWith "bob"`

 `update` replaces or adds properties & links

 `set` removes all existing properties and links and adds the newly provided ones

+All floating point numbers are double

+All fixed point numbers all ints unless they have an L after them then they are Longs

+Chars are in single quotes and strings are in double quotes

+Booleans are represented with the keyword true or false

+Stroll does not support nulls